lastweek/lastweek.github.io/docs/notes/CXL.md

 If you are looking for serious CXL specification stuff, please check out the [official CXL site](https://www.computeexpresslink.org/).

-Without further ago, let's get started.
+Without further ado, let's get started.

 ## What is CXL?